Carbon and Mowich

 Check the road status prior to visiting the Carbon & Mowich area.

 The Ipsut Creek Campground is located 5 miles (8 km) from the Carbon River Entrance.
-Due to the 2006 flood the road is closed to vehicles; the campground is open to hikers with a backcountry camping permit.
+Due to the 2006 flood the road is closed to vehicles; the campground is open to hikers with a wilderness camping permit.

 The Mowich Lake Campground and Paul Peak Trailhead/Mowich Lake picnic area are located 6 miles (9.5 km) from the Mowich Entrance.
 Both the Mowich Lake campground and picnic area are open midsummer to early fall.